Sandy805/hello-world/README.md

 # hello-world
 This is first GitHub repository.
 <br>
-Hello, myself Sandeep and I am here to learn Git and GiHub.
+Hello, myself Sandeep and I am here to learn Git and GitHub.